Moremar/IT_tutorials/Java/Java.md

 Methods in the base class can be overridden in the child class with the `@Override` annotation.
 Methods marked with the `final` modifier cannot be overridden by child classes.

+Static methods in the base class can be hidden in the child class by defining a static method with the same name.
+When called on an instance, the static method of the reference type (declared type, not effective type) is used.
+It is recommended to always call static methods via their class name, not via an instance.
+Making a static method `final` prevents child classes to hide it (but that usually suggests a bad design).

 ```java
 public class Person {